-

 Managers and Executive Adjusters should facilitate support for a colleague to the fullest extent possible in the workplace.

-If Managers and Executive Adjusters needs support as a result of a colleague disclosing family and domestic violence to them, they can also contact the Employee Assistance Provider or one of the external support services listed below.
+If Managers and Executive Adjusters need support as a result of a colleague disclosing family and domestic violence to them, they can also contact the Employee Assistance Provider or one of the external support services listed below.

 Human Resources